mhornstein/Cloudinary-Test/Part3/part3.md

 let myImage = cld.image(PUBLIC_ID);
 ```

-In this example, we use the Cloudinary demo account (`demo`), which already contains the `sample.jpg` image.
-Later, you can replace these with your own cloud name and asset by following the instructions at the end of this tutorial.
+This example connects to the Cloudinary demo account (`demo`), which already includes the `sample.jpg` image.
+Later, you can swap in your own cloud name and asset.

 ---

-## Step 3: Render the image
+## 3. Render the image

 Add the following code to update the `<img>` element's src with the URL generated from the `CloudinaryImage` object.
 A helper function keeps the code reusable: